Crosslinguistic influence: Additional theories

 Some researchers believe that CLI may be a result of "contact-modified input," or linguistic input modified or affected by some other source such as another language.
 This is to say that the environment surrounding the learning of another language can influence what is actually being learned.
-Take for example the fact that most L2 learners are receiving input or teachings from similarly speaking bilinguals; Hauser-Grüdl, Guerra, Witzmann, Leray, and Müller (2010) believe that the language being taught has already been influenced by the other in the teachers' minds and, therefore, the input the learner is receiving will exhibit influence.
-These L2 learners will replicate influences because their input of the L2 is not as pure as input from a monolingual; meaning, what appears as CLI in the individual isn't really CLI of their L1 on their L2, but the effects of acquiring input that has already been modified.
+One example is the fact that most L2 learners receive input or instruction from similarly speaking bilinguals; Hauser-Grüdl, Guerra, Witzmann, Leray, and Müller (2010) believe that the language being taught has already been influenced by the other in the teachers' minds and, therefore, the input the learner receives will exhibit influence.
+These L2 learners will replicate influences because their input of the L2 is not as pure as input from a monolingual.
+Thus, what appears as CLI in the individual is not in effect CLI of their L1 on their L2, but the effects of acquiring input that has already been modified.
 This theory has led some people to believe that all input for L2 learning will be affected and resemble CLI; however, this is not a well-supported theory of CLI or its function in L2 acquisition.

 Other researchers believe that CLI is more than production influences, claiming that this linguistic exchange can impact other factors of a learner's identity.
-Jarvis and Pavlenko (2008) described such affected areas as experiences, knowledge, cognition, development, attention and language use, to name a few, as being major centers for change because of CLI.
-These ideas suggest that crosslinguistic influence of syntactic, morphological, or phonological changes may just be the surface of one language's influence on the other, and CLI is instead a different developmental use of one's brain.
+Jarvis and Pavlenko (2008) described affected areas including experiences, knowledge, cognition, development, attention and language use as being major centers for change because of CLI.
+These ideas suggest that crosslinguistic influence of syntactic, morphological, or phonological changes may be the surface of one language's influence on the other, and CLI is instead a different developmental use of one's brain.

 Future research

-CLI has been heavily studied by scholars, but there is still much more research needed because of the multitude of components that make up the phenomenon.
-Firstly, the typology of particular language pairings needs to be researched to differentiate CLI from the general effects bilingualism and bilingual acquisition.
+CLI has been heavily studied by scholars, but more research is needed because of the multitude of components that make up the phenomenon.
+Firstly, the typology of particular language pairings needs to be researched to differentiate CLI from the general effects of bilingualism and bilingual acquisition.

 Also, research is needed in specific areas of overlap between particular language pairings and the domains that influence and discourage CLI.
 For example, most of the research studies involve European language combinations, and there is a significant lack of information regarding language combinations involving non-European languages, indigenous languages, and other minority languages.

 More generally, an area of research to be further developed are the effects of CLI in multilingual acquisition of three or more languages.
 There is limited research on this occurrence.